Yellow and Black

 Incest

 Stories of family dysfunction are, for some, new information.
 For others, reading Yasmine’s story will give the feeling of not being alone.
 Even the cover of this book contributes to its meaning: the face of a young girl with the title printed over her mouth.
 Silenced.
-The young girl is in fact Yasmine, herself, at eighteen years of age when she started writing … Read more »
+The young girl is in fact Yasmine, herself, at eighteen years of age when she started … Read more »

 Politics, Death and Addiction